xionjames/JJFP-XeroAddOn/README.md

 Variable `certificate` can keep with that value.

 **Note:** This application supports Xero OAuth 1.0 authentication, for *Private Apps*.
 So, you must generate one certificate in order to create the *App* in depeloper.xero.com.
+If you are using Windows, please follow instructions in xero website.
 If you are using Linux, you can generate this certificate with the following script

 ```